Flummoxed by phonics? Here’s the what, why and how of phonics to help guide you and your child.

 In pre-school or nursery, before they even start learning letter names and sounds, children begin developing their listening skills so that they are tuned into the different sounds in words.

-Then, usually in reception or primary 1, the letters of the alphabet are introduced in a set order, and children learn one sound for each letter.
+Then, usually in reception or year/primary one, the letters of the alphabet are introduced in a set order, and children learn one sound for each letter.
 At that point, they can sound out and read simple, short words like ‘c-a-t, cat’ and ‘s-u-n, sun’.
 Next, children learn that some letters make different sounds when you put them together, like ‘sh’, ‘ee’ and ‘ai’.

-Once they’ve learned to read words with the most common letter-sound combinations, in year or primary 1 children move on to learn lots alternative combinations.
+Once they’ve learned to read words with the most common letter-sound combinations, children move on to learn lots of alternative combinations.
 They practise reading increasingly complex words.
 By the time they finish their first year, most children will be well on the way to reading pretty much any familiar word in English!
 In their second year, children develop their skills still further, practising using phonics to read and spell words that are less familiar and more challenging.

-These sections below will offer advice and guide on what children typically learn in each year of school, with some ideas for helping them if they get stuck.
+These sections below will offer advice and guidance on what children typically learn in each year of school, with some ideas for helping them if they get stuck.

 • Keep phonics sessions short and focused.
 Aim to stop before your child gets bored!
 Ten minutes is often long enough.

-• Make it as fun as possible – see below for some ideas for phonic games you could play together.
+• Make it as fun as possible – see below for some ideas for phonics games you could play together.

 • Pick a time when your child’s not too tired, and find a quiet place where they won’t be distracted by screens (or by noisy brothers or sisters!).